ysyk2021/managing-remote-teams-a-guide-to-building-and-leading-successful-virtual-teams/src/chapter-1-2.md

-# Historical Perspectives on Remote Work and Team Management

 In this chapter, we will explore the historical evolution of remote work and team management, tracing its origins back to ancient times and examining its progression through the ages.
 Understanding the historical context of remote work is essential in comprehending its current impact and gaining insights into effective strategies for managing virtual teams.